ajarara/zulip-coffeebot/README.md

 Once either of these conditions occur a few things will happen:
 - All requests to be a part of the collective will fail, with Coffeebot notifying users, advising them to create a new collective (after a certain amount of time so that the current collective can make their coffee in peace).
-- Once this occurs all requests to leave the collective will fail, with Coffeebot notifying the user.
+- Once this occurs all requests to leave the collective will fail, with Coffeebot notifying the user of the failure.
+If the user is not the maker, they are free to forfeit their coffee.
 - One member of the collective will be randomly chosen to make coffee.
 Coffeebot will notify all users of the collective who this member is.
 It is this person's responsibility to make coffee.
-Coffeebot will not enforce coffee creation for all foreseeable versions.
+Coffeebot will not physically enforce coffee creation for all foreseeable versions.
 This may change.

 After the coffee is made, the maker may ping all those who are in the collective they are in with `@coffeebot ping`, within 2 hours.
 Only the maker can perform this ping (there is nothing stopping anyone anywhere from pinging manually).
 In the case that the maker has been the maker of a previous collective that occurred within the last two hours, Coffeebot will ping all those that are in the most recent.